meteor314/gDrive/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: Feature request
+title: 'Issue '
-labels: good first issue
+labels: good first issue, help wanted
 assignees: meteor314

 ---